Rohanpinto3/windows-helpdesk-troubleshooting/README.md

 ### What I Learned

-This scenario reinforced the importance of checking system resources and startup processes when troubleshooting performance issues.
+This scenario reinforced the importance of checking system resources and startup processes when troubleshooting performance issues
 ---

 # Scenario 3: Printer Not Printing / Printer Missing